CCI-Bonn/HD-SEQ-ID/README.md

 ## Installation Instructions
+There are two options to use the HD-SEQ-ID tool.

+1) Creating a new python environment
 Note that you need to have a python3 installation for HD-SEQ-ID to work.
 HD-SEQ-ID runs on Linux (might work on WSL) with python3.
 Supported python3 versions are python3.7.3 and above.

-In order to run a PC with a GPU with at least 4 GB of VRAM and cuda/pytorch support is required.
-Running the prediction on CPU is also supported.

 Please also make sure to install FSL on your Linux operating system or WSL command line.
 To install FSL please visit their homepage: